What is ComBaCaL?

 Micro-enterprise program

-Developing businesses and creating sustainable income for village health workers.
+Developing businesses and creating sustainable income for community health workers.

 Midterm Progress Overview: November 2023